mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

    <a href="https://docs.lammps.org/units.html" target="_blank">LAMMPS unit systems</a>

 The *real* unit system is conventional in molecular simulations.
-However, it is not practical to perform calculations with such a complex unit system, as it would involve complicated prefactors.
-Instead, the LJ (for Lennard-Jones) unit system will be used.
-With the LJ unit systems, all quantities are unitless.
-All masses, distances, and energies are specified as multiples of :math:`m`, :math:`\sigma`, and :math:`\epsilon`, which are the mass and LJ parameters of the atoms.
-Other quantities are specified from these 3 parameters, such as:
+However, it is not practical to perform calculations with such a complex unit system.
+It would involve complicated prefactors.
+Instead, the LJ (for Lennard-Jones) unit system will be used for all calculations.
+With the LJ unit systems, all quantities are
+unitless: all masses, distances, and energies are specified as multiples of :math:`m`, :math:`\sigma`, and :math:`\epsilon`, which are the mass and LJ parameters of the atoms.
+Other quantities are specified from these 3 parameters:

 - the time is in :math:`\sqrt{m \sigma^2 / \epsilon}`,
 - energies are in :math:`\epsilon`,